Blockstream/green_ios/README.md

-# Green - A native Blockstream wallet for iOS
+# Blockstream App - A native Blockstream wallet for iOS

-Blockstream Green is a non-custodial Bitcoin wallet - it allows you to safely store, send, and receive your Bitcoin.
+Blockstream App is a non-custodial Bitcoin wallet - it allows you to safely store, send, and receive your Bitcoin.

 It's a mobile app available for [Android](https://github.com/Blockstream/green_android) and [iOS](https://github.com/Blockstream/green_ios), based on [gdk](https://github.com/blockstream/gdk), our cross-platform wallet library.